 People who live in SDA pay rent and utility costs.

 The rent is a percentage of Commonwealth Disability Support Pension and Rent Assistance payments.

 Supported Residential Services (SRS) provide accommodation and support for people who need help in everyday life, for instance people who are frail or have a disability.

 These services do not receive government funding, they are operated privately.

 SRS providers must be registered with the state government and are monitored to ensure they provide certain standards of personal support and accommodation.

 Services provided, people accommodated and fees charged vary based on the SRS provider.

 See our Health website for more information about supported residential services.

-Residential care services provide accommodation and support for people that need care and can no longer live at home.
+Residential care services provide accommodation and support for older people that need care and can no longer live at home.